Frequently Asked Questions

-The 263rd University of Pennsylvania Commencement ceremony will take place on Monday, May 20, 2019 at 10:15 a.m. at Franklin Field, on the corner of 33rd and South Streets.
+The 264th University of Pennsylvania Commencement ceremony will take place on Monday, May 18, 2020 at 10:15 a.m. at Franklin Field, on the corner of 33rd and South Streets.
 The ceremony will end at approximately noon.
-The ceremony will feature the conferral of degrees, the award of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, Bryan Stevenson, Public interest lawyer and author; Founder and Executive Director, The Equal Justice Initiative which in 2018 created the Legacy Museum and National Memorial for Peace and Justice.
+The ceremony will feature the conferral of degrees, the award of honorary degrees, greetings by University officials, and remarks by the Commencement speaker, who will be announced in the spring.

 What is the difference between Commencement, Baccalaureate, and the individual school ceremonies?

 Students in all 12 of Penn's undergraduate, graduate and professional degree programs are invited to attend the Commencement ceremony.
 The ceremony will feature the conferral of degrees, the awarding of honorary degrees, greetings by University officials, and remarks by the Commencement speaker.

 The Baccalaureate ceremony is a 50-minute interfaith program, featuring music, prayers, and readings.
 This ceremony is held on Sunday, May 17, 2020 at 1:30 p.m. in Irvine Auditorium.

 In addition to the Commencement and Baccalaureate ceremonies, each school also hosts a ceremony for the students enrolled in that particular school.
 During this ceremony, the student's name will be called and he/she will walk across the stage.
 For information on the school ceremonies, visit the School Ceremonies page.

 How can I get tickets for the ceremonies?